dotnet/csharplang/proposals/top-level-statements.md

 source code.

 The method is designated as the entry point of the program.
-Explicitly declared methods that by convention could be considered as an entry point candidates are ignored.
+Explicitly declared methods that by convention could be considered as entry point candidates are ignored.
 A warning is reported when that happens.
 It is an error to specify `-main:<type>` compiler switch when there are top-level statements.

 The entry point method always has one formal parameter, ```string[] args```.
 The execution environment creates and passes a ```string[]``` argument containing the command-line arguments that were specified when the application was started.
 The ```string[]``` argument is never null, but it may have a length of zero if no command-line arguments were specified.
 The ‘args’ parameter is in scope  within top-level statements and is not in scope outside of them.
 Regular name conflict/shadowing rules apply.